MAECProject/MAECProject.github.io/documentation/common_features/table/index.md

 title: Namespace Prefixes
 ---

-we define MAEC and CybOX data models and namespace prefixes in Table A-1 below (the color coding indicates MAEC (blue), CybOX (pink), and CybOX Object (light pink) schemas).
+We define MAEC and CybOX data models and namespace prefixes in the table below (the color coding indicates MAEC (blue), CybOX (pink), and CybOX Object (light pink) schemas).
 These are useful to understand the <a href="http://maecproject.github.io/documentation/common_features/">common features</a>.

 <table>
   <tr>